Quick Summary

 └── AWS PrivateLink Endpoints

-├── → Core Banking System (on-premises, connected via AWS Direct Connect)
+├── → Core Banking System (on-premises via AWS Direct Connect)

 └── → Fraud Detection System (separate AWS account, VPC peering)